Free State of Saxony (Weimar Republic): Disputed elections

 Following the 1926 election, the first after the SPD split, Max Heldt, who had joined the ASPD, was re-elected minister-president, although not until the fifth ballot.
 He formed a four-party coalition government that was later expanded to six, excluding only the SPD, KPD and Nazis.
 The election took place under a revised electoral law meant to limit the formation of new splinter parties that had little or no chance of receiving enough votes to elect a member to the Landtag.
 Parties that had not been represented in the previous Landtag had to put down a deposit of 3,000 marks.
 The money would be refunded if the party received at least one seat in the new Landtag; if not, it would be forfeit to the state.
 On 22 March 1929 the State Court for the German Reich declared the law unconstitutional and required that the Landtag be dissolved and a new election held.

-The May 1929 election was notable for the Nazi Party's early strong showing and because a court again declared the election invalid.
+The resulting May 1929 election was notable for the Nazi Party's early strong showing and because a court again declared the election invalid.
 The SPD brought a successful complaint saying that the ASPD rather than the SPD had been listed first on the ballot.
 Before the legal challenge, Wilhelm Bünger of the DVP had replaced Heldt as minister-president, helped in part by the votes of the Nazi delegates.
 Bünger's four-party center-right government lasted only until February 1930 when it fell to a vote of no confidence backed by, among others, the Nazis, SPD and KPD.
 Walther Schieck of the DVP became the new minister-president, but his cabinet resigned after less than a week following a vote of no confidence from the Nazis, SPD and KPD.
 The Landtag voted to dissolve itself, and a new election was held on 22 June 1930.
 In it the Nazis gained 9 seats, primarily at the expense of the middle-class parties.
-Because no agreement could be reached to form a new government, Schieck's ministry remained in power in an acting capacity until 10 March 1933, after the Nazi takeover.
-The deadlock in the Reichstag after the 1930 election marked the end of true parliamentary democracy in Saxony.
+Because no agreement could be reached to form a new government, Schieck's ministry remained in power in an acting capacity until 10 March 1933, after the Nazi takeover of the German government.
+The deadlock in the Landtag after the 1930 election marked the end of true parliamentary democracy in Saxony.